-1. Waters of the U.S.
+- 1. Waters of the U.S. - a.

-- a.
 Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
 Wetlands: acres. - c.
 Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
 Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Review Area is approximately 3.19 acres.
-Soils in review area wetlands were historically mapped as Grady.
+Explain: Review Area is approximately 2 acres.
+Soils in review area wetlands were historically mapped as Grady Pond, and the boundaries of the feature are apparent in aerial imagery dating back to 1938.
+Aerials between 1952 and 1967